iasmaro/GitLabAnalyzer/documentation/backend/backend_architecture/README.md

 ## 3. Build the project

 - Open `application.properties` and decide how to connect to the database server:
-    - Remote server: uncomment the line start with `spring.data.mongodb.uri`
+    - Remote server: uncomment the line start with `spring.data.mongodb.uri` and comment out all other lines.
     - Local or docker container, no change needed.
 Note, the config is for default settings of mongodb (port 27017 on local machine, authentication disabled)